 Some medical conditions could increase your risk of having multiple miscarriages.
 These include:

 Nothing you have done is causing you to have repeat miscarriages.
 Things like working, exercising, having sex, or morning sickness do not cause miscarriage.
 Any kind of fall or blow is rarely to blame.
 The research on the effects of alcohol, tobacco, and caffeine is unclear.
 So your miscarriages are not the result of anything you did or didn’t do.
 You should never blame yourself for a miscarriage.

 How is recurrent pregnancy loss diagnosed?

 If you have had 3 miscarriages, your doctor will probably want to do some testing.
 This can help him or her try to find a cause.
 He or she will ask about your medical history.
 They will get details on your past pregnancies.
-They will do a physical exam.
-They may order blood tests.
-They might order imaging tests to look at your uterus.
-They might also order special testing to look for genetic reasons that you’re having miscarriages.
+Your doctor will do a physical exam.
+He or she may order blood tests.
+Your doctor might order imaging tests to look at your uterus.
+He or she might also order special testing to look for genetic reasons that you’re having miscarriages.

 Can recurrent pregnancy loss be prevented or avoided?